 Law enforcement are usually the first ones to respond to incidents in which substance abuse is causing a public disturbance, domestic violence, or criminal activity.
 Police officers are perceived as the ones who take a stand against drug and alcohol abuse and addiction and the first to handle it.
 However, the reality is that police officers are a population who may struggle with addiction the most.

 Addiction among law enforcement occurs at a higher rate than the general population.
-Roughly 1 out of 4 police officers currently has an alcohol or drug use disorder, ranging anywhere from 20% to 30% more likely to suffer from a substance use disorder.
+Roughly 1 out of 4 police officers currently struggles with addiction via an alcohol or drug use disorder, ranging anywhere from 20% to 30% are more likely to suffer from a substance use disorder.
 According to Dr. Indra Cidambi, Addiction Expert and Medical Director at the Center for Network Therapy in New Jersey, “Repeated exposure to high-stress, life-threatening situations coupled with long hours and an insular culture appear to turn police officers toward alcohol or drugs in order to relax and cope.
 The good news is that they enter recovery faster when treatment integrates with their living environment.”